gstonge/ensemble-square/README.md

 ```
 in the `ensemble-square` directory.

+**NOTE**: pandas version 1.4.4 is required, so it is best creating a new virtual environment prior
+to install all packages.

 Also, make sure the [scorepi](https://github.com/gstonge/scorepi) package is installed (not in the requirement list), as well as [jupyter lab or jupyter notebook](https://jupyter.org/install) (whichever is prefered).
-The `scorepi` package is also included as a directory, and can be installed directly using
+The `scorepi` package is included as a directory, and can be installed directly using
 ```
 pip install ./scorepi
 ```